-The practice of pepper and gambier farming cannot be understood apart from opium farming.
-The cultivation of pepper and gambier could only offer relatively slim returns, that fluctuated depending on the market price offered for them.
+The economics of pepper and gambier farming in 19th-century Singapore cannot be understood separately from opium farming.
+The cultivation of pepper and gambier only offered relatively slim returns that fluctuated depending on the market price offered for them.
 The true profits were to be made by whoever held the opium monopoly.

-The opium “farm” can be misleading.
-Opium was not cultivated in Singapore but mostly came from India; instead what was “farmed” was the tax on opium.
+The term “farm” can be misleading.
+Opium was not cultivated in Singapore but came mostly from India; what was “farmed” was not the crop but instead the tax on opium.
 The colonial government offered a contract, to the highest bidder, that gave the monopoly on dealing in opium in return for the amount paid on the bid, which was essentially an indirect tax on the good paid upfront, which the “farmer” recouped when he sold the opium.
 Because Singapore was a free port, it had to raise most of its money through these tax farms, which included opium, spirits, and gambling.

 Seng Poh managed to control the Singapore opium farm by 1863.
 98 Trocki, Opium and Empire, 119 gives a timeline based on various sources His next target was the opium farm of Johore.
 This was then under the control of Tan Hiok Nee, the Major China of Johore (leader of the Chinese community, answerable to the Johore government), who had the ear of the new Temenggong, Abu Bakar.
 In 1864, Abu Bakar promulgated the Tanjong Putri Regulations, which required all boats coming to and from Johore to stop at the port of Tanjong Putri before they could carry on.
 99 Turnbull, “Johore Gambier and Pepper,” and Trocki, Prince of Pirates.
 Previously, the boat traffic proceeded directly between Singapore and the kangs along the various Johore rivers.
 This new regulation was an attempt to draw a boundary between Johore’s and Singapore’s economy, and also gave more power to Tan Hiok Nee, because this made it much easier to control the opium traffic to Johore.
 By channeling everything through the designated point of Tanjong Putri, Johore could limit the influence of investors and financiers in Singapore town.